ilof2/posterpole.nvim/README.md

-# kanagawa-past.nvim
+# posterpole.nvim
-Simple kanagawa nvim theme with pastel colors
+Simple nvim theme with pastel colors which try to emulate an old retro poster vibe

 <img width="1896" alt="image" src="https://github.com/user-attachments/assets/2d11538f-85c4-4223-aabd-f98600b06856">

-This theme not pretend to be most customizable or best one, it's was created because I can't find suitable one for me.
+This theme does not pretend to be the most customizable or best one, it's was created because I can't find a suitable one for me.

 ## Installation:
 Lazy: